 There are plenty of running belts and packs out there, but which is the best one?

 They come in a variety of colors, styles, and sizes.
 Some have expandable pouches and pockets.
-Some have pouches on the waist and some have pouches on the back.
+Others have pouches on the waist and some have pouches on the back.
 Some have wide openings and others have smaller openings.

 Aside from being a fashion accessory, the earbuds also provide excellent sound quality and are much more comfortable to wear than other types of headphones.